Asymmetric Correntropy for Robust Adaptive Filtering: Introduction

 The Gaussian function is generally adopted as the kernel function in correntropy, which is smooth and symmetric and has many desirable properties.
-With a symmetric Gaussian kernel, correntropy usually performs very well especially when the error variable is of symmetric distribution.
-However, its performance may deteriorate significantly when the system is disturbed by some noises with asymmetric distributions.
-To address this issue, we propose in this letter a new variant of correntropy, called asymmetric correntropy, which uses an asymmetric Gaussian model as the kernel function.
+In the information theoretic learning \cite{principe2010information}, the idea of probability density function (PDF) matching has been explored with great success.
+That is, the optimal kernel parameters can be chosen such that the kernel function is as close as possible to the error’s PDF.
+For the case of symmetric error distribution, the symmetric Gaussian kernel function can easily approximate the PDF of the error, and the original correntropy usually performs well.
+However, when the system is disturbed by noises of asymmetric distribution, which is widespread in many applications such as wireless localization \cite{youn2019robust}, the error distribution is usually asymmetric, and the symmetric Gaussian kernel is difficult to approximate the PDF of error.
+In this situation, the performance of the original correntropy may degrade seriously.
+To address this issue, we propose in this brief a new variant of correntropy, called asymmetric correntropy, which uses an asymmetric Gaussian model as the kernel function.
+The asymmetrically distributed error can be viewed as consisting of positive and negative error.
+The asymmetric Gaussian model has two kernel width parameters, which can approximate the PDFs of positive and negative parts respectively.
+Hence, compared with the symmetric Gaussian model, the asymmetric Gaussian model can get closer to the PDF of error, which suggests that the asymmetric Gaussian model can achieve performance improvement especially under the asymmetric noise.
 Based on the proposed asymmetric correntropy, a new robust adaptive filtering algorithm is developed and its steady-state convergence performance is analyzed.

-The rest of the letter is organized as follows.
+The rest of the brief is organized as follows.
 In section II, we define the asymmetric correntropy and describe the maximum asymmetric correntropy criterion (MACC).
 In section III, we derive the adaptive filtering algorithm under MACC and analyze its steady-state convergence performance.
-Simulation results are provided in section IV and conclusion is given in section V.
+Simulations are provided in section IV and conclusion is given in section V.